Olagunsoye Oyinlola

 Ọlagunsoye Oyinlọla (born 3 February 1951) is a retired Nigerian general, he became governor of Osun State, Nigeria in May 2003, and was reelected in 2007.
 He was a member of the ruling Peoples Democratic Party (PDP).

 On 26 November 2010 a court of appeals nullified his election.
 He later defected to the APC shortly before the 2014 Osun State governorship election.
 He was former military administrator of Lagos State.

 Background and education

 Omoba Ọlagunsoye Oyinlọla was born on 3 February 1951 into a royal family in Okuku, in the Odo Ọtin Local Government Area of Ọṣun State.
 His father, Moses Oyewole Oyinlola, was the traditional ruler (Ọba) of Okuku, reigning from 1934 to 1960.

 After leaving secondary school at the age of 18, Ọlagunsoye Oyinlọla enlisted in the army in 1969.

-While in the army, Oyinlọla obtained leave to attend the University of Ife, where he obtained a Diploma in International Relations in 1979.
+While in the army, Oyinlọla obtained leave to attend the University of Ife (now Obafemi Awolowo University), where he obtained a Diploma in International Relations in 1979.
 He also obtained a Master of Science in Defense Studies in 1988 from the University of Madras, India.
 In 1999, Oyinlọla obtained a master's degree in Strategic Studies from the University of Ibadan.
 In 2003, he obtained a law degree from Buckingham University, United Kingdom.